EarthSky | Hare and Dove at Orion the Hunter’s feet

 EarthSky lunar calendars show the moon phase for every day in 2023.
 We’re guaranteed to sell out.
 On sale now!
 Get one while you can!

 As seen from latitudes in the Northern Hemisphere, you’ll find Orion in the south around 8 to 9 p.m.
 As seen from the equatorial regions, Orion is more overhead.
-From the temperate parts of the Southern Hemisphere, Orion is in the northern sky (hold our chart upside down).
+Conversely, from the temperate parts of the Southern Hemisphere, Orion is in the northern sky (hold our chart upside down).

 Now about the Hare and the Dove at Orion’s feet …